Cowkey11/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat FILE1 FILE2 displays contentts of both lines tail displays last 10 lines of a file head displays first ten lines of a file
+cat FILE1 FILE2 displays contentts of both lines tail displays last 10 lines of a file head displays first ten lines of a file tail displays last 10 lines of a file